Skip to main content

 What's In the Ingredients?

-Your intro pocket guide to cosmetic label reading from
+Your intro pocket-guide to cosmetic & personal care products ingredients from

 The Butter Bath Company® – Shop at ButterBath.com

-The skin is the largest organ of the body, so what you put on your skin really is important.
-But, if you don't have a chemistry degree, reading an ingredients label can feel overwhelming.
-Because ingredients are everything to us, we want to help you with a quick-start guide.
+The skin is the largest organ and first line of defense for your body.
+So what you put on your skin really is quite important.
+But, without a chemistry degree, reading an ingredients label can be overwhelming.
+Therefore, we want to help you with a quick-start guide.
 Here are a few categories to consider avoiding when you are beginning your journey down the ingredients label.
-There are plenty of reputable sources on the internet that can elaborate on what we have begun here, if you need further assistance.
-We personally recommend EWG.org, as a user friendly, highly informative, reputable reference site; but there are many sources that you can easily reference on the subject of ingredients.
-The Butter Bath Company began in 2008 as a result, in part, of having learned how to read the ingredients labels on cosmetics and personal care products, and just not being satisfied with what was lurking out there.
+There are plenty of reputable sources on the internet that can elaborate on what we have begun here, and we personally recommend EWG.org, as a user friendly, highly informative, reputable reference site.
+The Butter Bath Company began in 2008 as a result, in part, of wanting healthy ingredients, and being highly disappointed in what was lurking out there.
 We are extremely passionate about ingredients, so you will only find pure, fresh, and natural ingredients in all Butter Bath products.
 That is a PROMISE!

 You will NEVER find any of the following types of ingredients in any products made by The Butter Bath Company, and available to purchase online everyday at ButterBath.com: